cbueche/Agent-Jones/doc/INSTALL.md

 Configuration
 -------------

 Edit these files to your taste.
-Copy from the templates and adapt to your own setup.
+Copy from the `etc/templates/` directory and adapt to your own setup.

 	app/etc/environment.conf
     app/etc/config.py